-The New Year is looking a lot brighter for young jobseekers in Herefordshire and Telford as the Big Lottery Fund today (Wednesday) announces the area is to receive £1.8m from Talent Match, its £100m youth unemployment initiative.
+Young jobseekers in Herefordshire and Telford have been supported by the Big Lottery Fund with £1.8m from Talent Match, its £100m youth unemployment initiative.

 The Big Lottery Fund, the largest distributor of good cause money from the National Lottery, launched Talent Match, a scheme designed by young people for young people, with the aim of helping those aged 18-24 who are struggling the most to find career opportunities.
 Now the Fund has awarded hvoss (Herefordshire Voluntary Organisations Support Service) £1,816,501 to run the local Talent Match partnership, helping local young people who have been unemployed or out of education for at least 12 months.

-The partnership will operate in the Borough of Telford where rates of youth unemployment have reached over 30% (as at June 2013) - this is above the national average of around 20% and the rate for the West Midlands region of just over 24%.
-The partnership will also support young people across Herefordshire which has also seen a significant increase in youth unemployment in recent years.
+The partnership operates in the Borough of Telford, where rates of youth unemployment have reached over 30% (as at June 2013) - which is above the national average of around 20% and the rate for the West Midlands region of just over 24%.
+The partnership also supports young people across Herefordshire, which has also seen a significant increase in youth unemployment in recent years.

 Talent Match projects are led by a cross-sector partnership with a key focus on employers, particularly from the private sector, to ensure that it meets local needs and young people are given opportunities get the skills to find employment.

-hvoss will now use the money to work up local solutions to a nationwide problem that threatens serious consequences for an entire generation of young people and the wider economy.
-The ACEVO Commission on Youth Unemployment has estimated that the issue will cost £28billion over the next decade..
+hvoss has used the funding to create local solutions to a nationwide problem that threatens serious consequences for an entire generation of young people and the wider economy.
+The ACEVO Commission on Youth Unemployment has estimated that the issue will cost £28billion over the next decade.

 Nat Sloane, England Chair of the Big Lottery Fund, said ‘Youth unemployment is an issue that threatens the hopes of an entire generation as well as our whole economic wellbeing.
 Talent Match promises to help the very hardest to reach young people to make the most of their skills and ambitions, not just as an end goal, but by giving them a say in how the programme itself is designed and put into practice.